Wilbertz/Disaster-Response-Pipeline/README.md

 # Disaster Response Pipeline
-Python code for a diasaster response pipeline.
+Python code for a disaster response pipeline.

 ## Table of Contents